Cheesecake Stuffed Strawberries

 I just adore these two-bite cheesecake stuffed strawberries.
 Luscious ripe strawberries are filled with sweetened cream cheese and topped with toasted almonds.
 The mixture of tastes and textures is heavenly.

 - They add a beautiful pop of color to a dessert buffet.

 - They’re a healthier dessert with a lot fewer calories than a slice of cheesecake!

 - Cream Cheese and Strawberries have been a classic pairing for decades.

 - There are minimal ingredients needed.
 Just make sure you have access to beautiful, ripe strawberries!

 I hadn’t made these gems in a while, so I added them to a tray of truffle brownies for my book club for a delicious pop of color.
 These beautiful, elegant stuffed strawberries are perfect for any gathering—for a girls’ night out, a cocktail nibble or even part of a lovely brunch spread.
-They are fantastic!!!
-You might also enjoy Chocolate Covered Strawberries or Patriotic Strawberries.
+You will love this simple cheesecake filling for strawberries.
+The results are fantastic!!!
+You might also enjoy my Chocolate Covered Strawberries or Patriotic Strawberries depending on the occasion.